sujalshelke/FinancialBotLLM/README.md

 # FinancialBotLLM
-## RAG streamlit based Financial bot
+## RAG Gradio based Financial knowledge bot

-This module focuses on building a financial bot that leverages Large Language Models (LLMs), Vector Databases, and web scraping techniques to build a responsive financial chatbot capable of handling a variety of financial queries and providing real-time insights through efficient data retrieval mechanisms.
+This module focuses on building a financial knowledge bot that leverages Large Language Models (LLMs), Vector Databases, and web scraping techniques to build a responsive financial chatbot capable of handling a variety of financial queries and providing real-time insights through efficient data retrieval mechanisms.